infracost/infracost-azure-devops/README.md

 Try the following steps:
 1. This is normally because the build agent does not have permissions to post to the Azure Repo.
 Make sure step 3 (Enable Azure Pipelines to post pull request comments) of the [Azure Repos Quick start](#azure-repos-quick-start) is complete.
 2. If the above step does not fix the issue, change the "Post Infracost comment" task to the following format so instead of using `$(System.AccessToken)` directly, you pass it in via an environment variable.
-Also add the `SYSTEM_ACCESSTOKEN` env lines to the `infracost breakdown` and `infracost diff` steps as they use that token to get pull request metadata such as the pull request title.
+Also add the `SYSTEM_ACCESSTOKEN` env lines to the `git clone`, `infracost breakdown` and `infracost diff` steps as they use that token to get pull request metadata such as the pull request title.
     ```sh
     - script: |
         infracost comment azure-repos \